dotnet/docs-aspire/docs/fundamentals/components-overview.md

 .NET Aspire components are a curated suite of NuGet packages specifically selected to facilitate the integration of cloud-native applications with prominent services and platforms, including but not limited to Redis and PostgreSQL.
 Each component furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns. .NET Aspire components can be used without an app host (orchestrator) project, but they're designed to work best with the [.NET Aspire app host](app-host-overview.md).

 .NET Aspire components should not be confused with .NET Aspire hosting packages, as they serve different purposes.
-Hosting packages are used to model and configure various resources in a .NET Aspire app, while components are used to map configuration to various client libraries.
+Hosting packages are used to model and configure various resources in a .NET Aspire project, while components are used to map configuration to various client libraries.

 > [!TIP]
 > Always strive to use the latest version of .NET Aspire components to take advantage of the latest features, improvements, and security updates.